 NOTE 5 - These constraints enables a decoder to properly decode the DRAP picture and the pictures that follow it in both decoding order and output order without needing to decode any other pictures except the associated IRAP picture.

+Option 2 proposal

+The HLS BoG (JVET-N0724v6) recommended to copy the HEVC dependent random access indication SEI message (with modifications as appropriate to adapt to VVC).
+Option 2 of the contribution proposes, as recommended by the HLS BoG, to signal the dependent random access point indication in an SEI message for VVC.

+Proposed additions to the VVC draft text

+The following text is proposed to be added to the next version of the VVC draft.
+Changes compared to HEVC version 5 is highlighted in yellow.